georgia-tech-db/evadb/docs/source/reference/ai/model-forecasting.rst

    ID 'type'
    Frequency 'W';

-Below is an example query with `neuralforecast` with `trend` column as exogenous:
+Below is an example query with `neuralforecast` with `trend` column as exogenous and without automatic hyperparameter optimization:

 .. code-block:: sql